 “We decorated it with strings of cranberries and pop corn, then we’d paint silver stars and tuck them in and out of the branches.
 We put a few little candles, here and there.
 Not many, Mother had a deadly fear of fire.
 Everybody had a stocking hung on the tree, even our animals.

-“We had our gifts Christmas morning but Christmas Eve we always had a ‘taffy pulling’.
+“We had our gifts Christmas morning but Christmas Eve we always had a “taffy pulling.”
 All our pals were invited, no one was allowed to bring a present.
 A number of the older people would come, too, and sometimes bring something for Mother and Dad.

 “We had our gifts early in the morning and then we’d pitch in and help with the last minute preparations for dinner and what a dinner it would be.
-The table fairly groaned as the newspapers say.
+The table fairly groaned as the newspapers say.”

-“And no one seemed to hurry – no one rushing and dashing around like mad as they do today.
-Everybody was smiling.
-To Father and Mother Christmas meant love and love means happiness – doesn’t it?
+“To Father and Mother Christmas meant love and love means happiness – doesn’t it?

 “If we can always keep the spirit of Christmas alive this old world of ours will never go entirely wrong.
-Always after dinner, on Christmas Day, Father would read Dickens Christmas Carol, we never grew tired of listening to it – we felt the Cratchits, Scrooge and Tiny Tim were people who belonged to us and came to visit us every Christmas.
+Always after dinner, on Christmas Day, Father would read Dickens’ A Christmas Carol, we never grew tired of listening to it – we felt the Cratchits, Scrooge and Tiny Tim were people who belonged to us and came to visit us every Christmas.